 Part of the knave walls remain, with the position of the high altar marked by a cross made of oak from the Sandringham Royal Estate (above).
-The church ruins remain the property of the Diocese of Norwich but are leased by the Norfolk Archaeological Society, which owns the gatehouse and mill outright.
+The church ruins remain the property of the Diocese of Norwich but are leased by the Norfolk Archaeological Trust, which owns the gatehouse and mill outright.

 A local farmer has planted field margins with ‘wildflower mix’ as part of a conservation scheme, with spectacular results